awsdocs/aws-secrets-manager-docs/doc_source/reference_template_Oracle_MultiUser.md

     # Try to login with the pending secret, if it succeeds, return
     conn = get_connection(get_secret_dict(service_client, arn, "AWSPENDING", token))
     if conn:
         # This is where the lambda will validate the user's permissions.
-Uncomment/modify the below lines to
+Modify the below lines to
         # tailor these validations to your needs
-        try:
-            with conn.cursor() as cur:
+        cur = conn.cursor()
-                cur.execute("SELECT NOW()")
+        cur.execute("SELECT SYSDATE FROM DUAL")
         conn.commit()
-        finally:
-            conn.close()

-        logger.info("testSecret: Successfully signed into PostgreSQL DB with AWSPENDING secret in %s." % arn) return
+        logger.info("testSecret: Successfully signed into Oracle DB with AWSPENDING secret in %s." % arn) return
     else:
         logger.error("testSecret: Unable to log into database with pending secret of secret ARN %s" % arn)